INN/link-roundups/README.txt

 Who makes this?
 Link Roundups is made by the INN Nerds (http://nerds.inn.org), and is a fork of argo-links -- a project of NPR and The Knight Foundation.

+== Screenshots ==
+1. Customize Link Roundups by renaming the roundup post type, customizing the link template used in link roundups and more.
+2. Use the Browser Bookmark tool to save links with information pre-filled.

 == Changelog ==
 Change Log and Release Notes are available on GitHub.